| Anatomy of Adultery - 15 Steps of Unfaithfulness

 "I would think of being with her the whole time I was

+driving to work."
 "I found myself thinking of him as I got dressed each

 morning, wondering how he would like a certain outfit or perfume."